Puslapio vaizdai

 itself prey upon the trapper lying in wait for it.

 The Pompili feed their larvæ solely on spiders, and the spiders feed on any insect commensurate with their size that is caught in their nets.
 While the first possess a sting, the second have two poisoned fangs.
 Often their strength is equally matched; indeed, the advantage is not seldom on the spider's side.
-The wasp has her ruses of war, of war, her cunningly premeditated strokes; the spider has her wiles and her set traps.
+The wasp has her ruses of war, her cunningly premeditated strokes; the spider has her wiles and her set traps.
 The first has the advantage of great rapidity of movement, while the second is able to rely upon her perfidious web; the one has a sting which contrives to penetrate the exact point to cause paralysis; the other has fangs which bite the back of the neck and deal sudden death.
 We find the paralyzer on the one hand, and the slaughterer on the other.
 Which of the two will become the other's prey?

 If we consider only the relative strength of the adversaries, the power of their weapons, the virulence of their poisons, and their different modes of action, the scale would very often be weighted in favor of the spider.
 Since the Pompilus always emerges victorious from this contest, which appears to be full of peril for her, she must have a special method, of which I would fain learn the secret.